rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 So far, you used GraphQL to read and write data with queries and mutations.
 These are the two essential GraphQL operations to get a GraphQL server ready for CRUD operations.
 Next, you will learn about GraphQL Subscriptions for real-time communication between GraphQL client and server.

-In the following you are going to implement a real-time communication for created messages.
-If one user creates a message, another user should get this message in a GraphQL client application as real-time update.
-To start, we need to add the Subscription root level type to the *src/schema/message.js* schema:
+Next, you will implement real-time communication for created messages.
+If a user creates a message, another user should get this message in a GraphQL client application as a real-time update.
+To start, we add the Subscription root level type to the *src/schema/message.js* schema:

 {{< highlight javascript "hl_lines=21 22 23 25 26 27" >}}
 import { gql } from 'apollo-server-express';